ITV Border: Studios

 Unlike some of the new ITV stations at the time, Border constructed a purpose-built studio centre, located in Brunel Way, Carlisle.
 The complex contained two production studios, a small continuity studio and a film interview studio.
 These were converted to colour with the station and were expanded and upgraded when demand increased following the launch of Channel 4.

 Following the merger of ITV Border's service with that of ITV Tyne Tees, the Border studios were closed and demolished in 2010.
-A new office for Border's news and advertising operations was opened in the Kingstown area of Carlisle with news reports being sent via file server to the ITV Tyne Tees & Border studios in Gateshead from where Lookaround and ITV News Border are broadcast.
+A new office was opened in the Kingstown area of Carlisle with a newsroom and sales offices.
+In 2015 a newsroom and edit suites were opened in Selkirk, where some of the southern Scotland opt-out programmes are produced.
+Both sites have fibre video and data links to ITV Tyne Tees in Gateshead.

-ITV Border also maintains a bureau for Scottish Parliament coverage in Edinburgh with district news reporters and camera crews based locally in Dumfries, Galloway, Kendal, Selkirk and Whitehaven.
-The Edinburgh bureau produces the southern Scotland political programme, Representing Border.
+ITV Border maintains a bureau for Scottish Parliament coverage in Edinburgh with district news reporters and camera crews based locally in Dumfries, Galloway, Kendal and Whitehaven.
+The Edinburgh and Selkirk offices produces the southern Scotland political programme, Representing Border.

 Identity

 Throughout its history until its rebranding as "ITV Border", Border Television used the same logo, an abstract symbol known affectionately by locals as "the chopsticks".
 It features a thick shape with a forker line crossing it and running either side of the shape, which divides the area into three parts, representing Scotland above the line, England below it, and the Solway Firth in the small area to the left.

 The launch identity was a black caption with the white logo and "Border Television" beneath, over an announcement.
 The start-up routine was symbolic because of its distinctive and unchanging music and the announcement stating: "This is Border Television, coming to you from the Caldbeck, Selkirk and Richmond Hill transmitters of the Independent Television Authority." and then, "This is Border Television broadcasting to Cumbria, South Scotland, the Isle of Man and North and West Northumberland, from the Caldbeck, Selkirk and associated transmitters of the Independent Broadcasting Authority."

 This was replaced when colour came to the region by the same contents, contained within a rectangle on a blue background with a Colour caption outside the box.
 The colour caption was removed in the 1980s and the announcement said: "This is Border Television providing a full colour service to Cumbria, South Scotland, the Isle of Man and North and West Northumberland including Berwick-upon-Tweed, from the Caldbeck, Selkirk and associated transmitters of the Independent Broadcasting Authority."

-Border finally adopted an animated ident on 1 September 1989 when they adopted the ITV Generic look and used it until 5 September 1993.
+Border adopted an animated ident on 1 September 1989 when they adopted the ITV Generic look.
 Their version was mildly well suited, as the contents of the traditional Border logo were recognisable in the "V" segment of the logo.
 This look was extensively used, even in the news department.
-On 6 September 1993, the ident was changed to the Border logo revolving out of thin air and featuring a background of pastel colours.
-The music was retained from the generic look.
 Border also began to use in-vision continuity more heavily.